Dangerous Takata Airbags Could be in Your Used Car

 AP news reports that a Las Vegas woman was in a car accident, and her airbag exploded.
 Flying shrapnel injured her throat and vocal cords.
 As it turned out, the injury was likely caused by her used car’s defective Takata airbag.
 If you or a loved one has suffered injury from a defective car part, whether it be a defective airbag, defective seatbelt, or any other car defect, our attorneys may be able to help.
-Call the experienced products liability attorneys at The Reiff Law Firm today for help with your Pennsylvania personal injury case.
+Call the experienced products liability attorneys at The Reiff Law Firm today for help with your Philadelphia personal injury case.

 Exploding Airbags Still a Risk for Used Car Owners

 The National Highway Traffic Safety Administration (NHTSA) has been on the hunt for years to stop auto manufacturers from using Takata airbags.
 These airbags have been responsible for numerous fatalities across the country because they explode, rather than simply inflating the airbag during a car accident.
 These explosions have been known to cause metal shrapnel to fly out from the airbag apparatus and injure drivers and passengers.